juliusikkala/slang-cpu-utils/README.md

 ### Windows

 I'm not a Windows expert, but I got this compiling on Windows with the method below.
-If you've got a simpler way to do this, please let me know!
+If you've got a simpler way to do this, please let me know or submit a PR to update the instructions!

 1. Install [CMake](https://cmake.org), [Ninja](https://ninja-build.org) and [Visual Studio 2022](https://visualstudio.microsoft.com/vs/) (Community edition is fine, we just need the MSVC compiler from this).
 2. Open "x64 Native Tools Command Prompt for VS 2022" from the Windows start menu